rhloo/AI-ML/README.md

-# The-HosleR
+# AI/ML
-This is useful for Hostel managment application
+This is useful AI/Ml projects